 - Travel Cot (excluding linen)

 Bed linen and towels are INCLUDED.
 The first £20 of electricity is INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by oil central heating (INCLUDED) and wood-burning stove (1 bag of logs INCLUDED, additional bags available at £4.50 per bag).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 A maximum of 1 dog is welcome (1 large, 1 medium, 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.